kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 • **Lists not displaying**: Enable debug logging and check for database messages
 • **Navigation conflicts**: Built-in protection minimizes duplicate/stacked UIs
 • **Context menu missing**: Verify the addon is installed and enabled
-• **Manual items not playing**: URL generation ensures proper file path URLs instead of invalid movieid:// protocols
 • **Import not working**: Check that source addon (Favorites/Shortlist) has content and is enabled
-• **Duplicate import results**: Import process automatically clears previous imports before adding new content
+• **Duplicate import results**: Import process automatically clears previous imports before adding new content.
+It is a good idea to leave original Favorites and Shortlists until you have finalized moving the imported ones to final destination.
+Importing again, wipes out the Imported Lists section and builds it fresh, so once done, should not need to use these options again.
 • **Shortlist import failures**: Enable debug logging to see detailed JSON-RPC analysis and library matching attempts
 • **Favorites not detected**: Only playable video content is imported - check file extensions and plugin compatibility
 • **Debug mode**: Turn on debug logging, reproduce the issue, and check Kodi logs for lines prefixed with [LibraryGenie]